anotherdagou/generator-wpss/generators/app/templates/README.md

 	- **watch.js**: task that see any new change in the files of your template
 	- **default.js**: main task that gulp run.

 Feel free to uptede these files with your needs.
-Happy Codding.

 ## Deploy with Git-ftp
 If you don't have access to the server thorught SSH use this configuration for upload your changes trought [FTP with Git-ftp plugin](https://github.com/git-ftp/git-ftp)